Qiangqiang0/Intro2EXSI/README.md

 * Host: <a href="url"><img src="https://github.com/Qiangqiang0/Intro2EXSI/blob/master/Picture/EnableSSH.jpg" align="middle" height="250" width="" ></a>

-### 2. dowload unlocker: If you are using versions of EXSI before6.5, you could download unlocker208. which you can find on github.
+### 2. dowload unlocker:

+If you are using versions of EXSI before6.5, you should download unlocker208. which you can find on github.

 ![unlocker300](https://github.com/Qiangqiang0/Intro2EXSI/blob/master/APP/esxi-unlocker-300.tar)